edpau/edpau/README.md

  ## About me
  🇬🇧 Based in London.<br>
- 🔧 Passionate problem solver, always ready to tackle challenges.
+ 🔧 Passionate problem solver, always ready to tackle challenges.<br>
  🗣️ Enthusiastic about sharing and communicating ideas with people.<br>
  🧭 Explorer of new territories, seeking growth at every turn.<br>
  📚 Firm believer in the power of continuous learning.<br>